MatthiasHinz/Gesture_Recognizer_for_Web_GIS/README.md

-# Gesture Recognizer for a Web-GIS
+# Gesture Recognizer for Web-GIS

 This repository contains an OpenNI2-based gesture recognizer for Kinect [1], made for a multimodal browser-based GIS.
 It executes keyboard and mouse controls by hand- and body gestures.
 Amongst others, the software also makes use of the Gesture Recognition Toolkit (GRT) by Nik Gillian [2].